 1. Note stock-up prices before you start back-to-school shopping.

-School supplies in a shopping basket.
+school supplies in a cart

 2. Hit back-to-school shopping sales on Sunday and Monday—supplies run out quickly.